 The Odin Project is one of those "What I wish I had when I was learning" resources.
 Not everyone has access to a computer science education or the funds to attend an intensive coding school and neither of those is right for everyone anyway.
 This project is designed to fill in the gap for people who are trying to hack it on their own but still want a high quality education.

 The Odin Project provides a free open source coding curriculum that can be taken entirely online.
-Since it’s inception, it has helped many students get hired as developers and has assisted countless others learn enough programming to work on their own personal projects.
+Since its inception, it has helped many students get hired as developers and has assisted countless others in learning enough programming to work on their own personal projects.

 This website and the curriculum it hosts are completely open source.
 That means anyone can work on new features or fix existing bugs on the website.
 This also extends to the curriculum itself, anyone can work on new lessons, add new resources and improve existing lessons.

-The Odin project would not be possible without the hard work of contributors from all across the world.
-If you're interested in helping us make Odin better please find out how to contribute.
+The Odin Project would not be possible without the hard work of contributors from all across the world.
+If you're interested in helping us make The Odin Project better, please find out how to contribute.